 Ras Mala ($80)

 The last items to arrive were our two small bowls of mouth-watering desserts.
-This was quite different than your typical Indian rice porridge that we were expecting.
+This was thee different than your typical Indian rice porridge that we were expecting.

 Our treats were a bowl of smooth and milky cream at the base with some seeds, dry beans, and a kind of sweet cake ball in it.
 The ball cake was so tasty.
 After asking what it was, they told us that it’s made of cottage cheese and boiled in milk, saffron, and green cardamom to make a fluffy ball and dipped in sugar syrup.

 One thing was for sure, this dessert gave us a sweet and wonderful finish to our enjoyable meal.